GBIF-Sweden/izeure/README.md

 For creating the index you must copy the file schema.xml in the configuration directory of your Solr collection.

-Before running the program for the first time, you need to make a copy of the file <code>izeure/src/resources/META-INF/persistence_vanilla.xml</code>
+Before running the program for the first time, you need to make a copy of the file <code>src/resources/META-INF/persistence_vanilla.xml</code>
 in the same location and name it <code>persistence.xml</code>.
 In <code>persistence.xml</code>, change database, user and password accordingly to your installation.
+You also need to customize the <code>solrURL</code> variable in
+<code>src/main/java/se/gbif/izeure/Izeure.java</code> in accordance to your Solr installation.

 Run
 ---